SimpleDataLabsInc/prophecy-docs/docs/SQL/development/gems/Transformations/aggregate.md

 ---
-title: Aggregate
+title: Anatomy of a Transformation Gem
-id: sql-aggregate
+id: transform-deep-dive
-description: Perform aggregation transformations with the option to group by columns.
+description: Understand how to use transformation gems, use expressions, and use variables
 sidebar_position: 3
 tags:
   - aggregate